 - The Meeting Place at St. John’s, an evolving variety of small plates and entrees encourage conversation and stimulate the senses.
 Recommended dish: Roasted Pork Belly

-- STIR, a brand new restaurant at the historic Chattanooga Choo Choo focuses on specialty cocktails, artisan ice and raw oysters.
+- STIR, a restaurant located in the historic Chattanooga Choo Choo focuses on specialty cocktails, artisan ice, and raw oysters.
 Recommended dish: Seared Scallops

 - Alleia, a warm space offering simple, Italian inspired cuisine.
 Recommended dish: Wood-fired Pork Shoulder

 - Easy Bistro, offering fresh seafood in what was formerly the world’s first Coca-Cola bottling plant.
-Recommended dish: Pan Seared Black Grouper or the Half Rack Colorado Lamb
+Recommended dish: Grand Mere Chicken

 - 1885 Grill, provides beautiful coastal cuisine and serves as a centerpiece for the St. Elmo community.
 Recommended dish: Shrimp & Grits